alphatwirl/atpbar/README.md

   34.42% :::::::::::::                            |     1559 /     4529 |:  Inner 2
 ```

-In the snapshot of the progress bars above, the outer loop is in its 3rd
+In the snapshot of the progress bars above, the outer loop is in its third
 iteration.
 The inner loop has been completed twice and is running the third.
 The progress bars for the completed tasks move up.
 The progress bars for the
 active tasks are growing at the bottom.